IFB299-BTSM/Smart_City/README.md

 ## Contact

-Please contact lee.sutton@connect.qut.edu.au for any queries
+Please contact lee.sutton@connect.qut.edu.au for any queries.

 ## License

-The project is released under the GNU GENERAL PUBLIC LICENSE Version 3, see LICENSE for more details.
+The project is released under the **GNU GENERAL PUBLIC LICENSE** Version 3, see LICENSE for more details.